Live online course – from 12 September 2022, 10:00–13:00 BST.

 During the course, you will be encouraged to create a personalised action plan to enhance your contribution to process safety in your business.
 Three months after the course, the course leader Trish Kerin, will follow up with you to review your progress and answer any questions you may have.

-Teaching will be delivered via two live modules (approximately 2—3 hours in length each), alongside independent study and pre-recorded video sessions issued before/between modules.
+Teaching will be delivered via two live sessions (approximately 2—3 hours in length each) and pre-recorded video content for independent study.

 The course will help delegates to have a better understanding of: